jruels/automation-dev/labs/roles/roles_intro.md

-In VS Code, open your `ansible-working` repository.

-Create a directory named `roles`
+In the VS Code session connected to your Ansible Controller, create a directory `roles`.

 Inside that directory, create a sub-folder `baseline`